 - Exposure to microeconomics and macroeconomics (the Accounting group requires microeconomics)

 A Guide to Business PhD Applications by Abhishek Nagaraj (PhD 2016) may be of interest.

 Your written statement is your chance to convince the admissions committee that you will do excellent doctoral work and that you have the promise to have a successful career as an academic researcher.

 We require either a valid GMAT or valid GRE score.
 At-home testing is allowed.
 Your unofficial score report from the testing institution is sufficient for application.
 If you are admitted to the program, you will be required to submit your official test score for verification.

 We do not have a minimum score requirement.
-We are not offering pandemic-related test waivers, though at-home testing is allowed.
+We do not offer test waivers.
 Registration information for the GMAT (code X5X-QS-21) and GRE (code 3510) may be obtained at www.mba.com and www.ets.org respectively.

 Your unofficial score report from the testing institution is sufficient for application.
 If you are admitted to the program, you will be required to submit your official test score for verification.